knvsl/style-transfer/setup.md

 1. Download the source code

-2. Download the VGG-19 file and place it within the `style-transfer` project directory
+2. Make sure the VGG-19 file is inside the `src` folder

 3. _OPTIONALLY_ Place your images (scaled to 800x600) within the appropriate style or content folder.

-4. Navigate inside the `style-transfer` project directory, activate your tensorflow environment if necessary, and run the `style_transfer.py` file.
+4. Navigate inside the `src` folder within the project directory, activate your tensorflow environment if necessary, and run the `style_transfer.py` file.

 The result will output to the `results` directory under the name `stylized_image.png`.